babel/website/website/versioned_docs/version-7.0.0/helper-plugin-utils.md

 of Babel that doesn't have the APIs that the plugin is trying to use.

-Every one of Babel's core plugins and presets will use this module, and ideally because of that its size should be kept to a miminum because this may or may not be deduplicated when installed.
+Every one of Babel's core plugins and presets will use this module, and ideally because of that its size should be kept to a minimum because this may or may not be deduplicated when installed.